July 1, 2021

 Drugs can be classified in many ways.
-According to the Department of Health, drugs can be classified according to:
+They can be grouped according to:

 The Drug Wheel is a classification model that groups different types of drugs based on the effect they have on the body.
-The updated version of the Drug Wheel has seven categories.
+It has seven categories.

 Empathogens include substances that cause the brain to release dopamine and serotonin.
 They can increase feelings of connection and empathy, pleasure and energy levels but can also cause mood swings, dehydration and depression.
 The most common empathogen is MDMA, or ecstasy.

 Psychedelics are also known as hallucinogens.
 They can cause hallucinations, or change a person’s thoughts, mood, sense of time or perception of their environment or themselves.
 Common psychedelics are LSD, peyote and psilocybin.